Skip to main content

 4.4.15A Automatic Termination

-A GA is automatically terminated by the University in any of the following circumstances: the GA completes the degree, the GA voluntarily withdraws or is administratively withdrawn from the degree program, or the GA resigns the graduate assistantship.
+A GA must be terminated by the hiring unit if any of the following circumstances apply: the GA completes the degree; the GA voluntarily withdraws or is administratively withdrawn from the degree program; or the GA resigns the graduate assistantship.
+Terminations are initiated by the hiring unit through the formal separation request process, managed by the Graduate College.

 4.4.15B Effect of Termination on Salary and Tuition and Fee Payments